From the ground

 Aug 1 -- morning

-Command transfers to Ryan Nicholls, SEWA IMT Team 1.
+Command transfers to a regional incident management team.
 Fire backing and creeping.
-Rain arrives briefly -- "the effect was minimal and short-lived."
+Brief rain — "the effect was minimal and short-lived."
 Fuels still critically dry.

 Aug 1 -- 5:00 PM